ejyothi/Mantis-MultiEmail/README.md

 IMPORTANT:

 The plugin may not work without the latest version of Mantis EmailReporting plugin.
+Also make sure that you have enabled *mail_save_from* coniguration (Write the sender of the email into the issue report/note).

 How to Use the plugin